DeskConnect/iOS-libarchive/README.md

 To keep naming of things sane, we build the library as `libarc.a`.

+**If you just want to get going for iOS 4.2**, grab the header files and library in the `build-for-iOS-4.2` directory.

-**If you just want to get going for iOS 4.2+**, grab the header files and library in the `build-for-iOS-4.2-8C134` directory.
+**If you just want to get going for iOS 4.3+**, grab the header files and library in the `build-for-iOS-4.3` directory.

 **If you need to build this for a different version of iOS**, you can easily modify the `build.sh` script to point to whatever SDKs you like.
 It should build fine on 3.x.